A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Theory

 \subsubsection{Wavefield Simulations}

-To obtain the transmit and receive wavefields, $p_{tx}(x, z, t)$ and $p_{rx}(x, z, t)$, respectively, for azimuth dimension $x$, depth dimension $z$, and time dimension $t$, the known transmit pulse sequence $p_{tx}(x, z=0, t)$ or channel data $p_{rx}(x, z=0, t)$ at the surface of the transducer is propagated via simulation.
-Transmit pulses are forward propagated through the heterogeneous media, while the received radiofrequency (RF) data is backward propagated through the same medium.
-The particular simulator used for this work is a Fourier-domain split-step angular spectrum method (ASM), which is less computationally demanding than a full finite-difference-time-domain (FDTD) simulator but can still model wave propagation through a heterogeneous medium, albeit without multiple reflections \cite{Jones2016Comparison}.
-For simplicity, the type of angular spectrum method used in this work does not incorporate attenuation or non-linearity.
+In the Wavefield Correlation (WFC) beamformer, the transmit ($p_{\text{tx}}(x, z, t)$) and receive ($p_{\text{rx}}(x, z, t)$) wavefields for azimuth dimension $x$, depth dimension $z$, and time dimension $t$ are required.
+These wavefields are obtained from the known or approximated transmit pulse $p_{\text{tx}}(x, z=0, t)$ and received channel data $p_{\text{rx}}(x, z=0, t)$ of the transducer, which are propagated via simulation.
+Transmit pulses are forward propagated through the heterogeneous media, while the received radiofrequency (RF) channel data are backward propagated through the same medium.
+The simulator used in this approach is a Fourier-domain split-step angular spectrum method (ASM), which is less computationally demanding than a full finite-difference-time-domain (FDTD) simulator typically used in reverse time migration.
+ASM can model wave propagation through a heterogeneous medium, albeit without considering multiple reflections \cite{Jones2016Comparison}.
+For simplicity, the implementation of ASM used herein does not incorporate attenuation or non-linearity.

-To propagate a wavefield $p(x, z, t)$ using the split-step angular spectrum method for a linear transducer, the wavefield is first transformed into the angular spectrum domain through a 2D Fourier transform:
+Let us restrict ourselves to linear transducers.
+To propagate a wavefield $p(x, z, t)$ using ASM, the wavefield is first transformed into the angular spectrum domain through a 2D Fourier transform:

 The wave is then propagated to the next depth sample by accounting for diffraction through a medium with a constant sound speed:

 where the $-$ sign is used for forward propagation, and the $+$ sign is used for backward propagation.
 Here, the slowness, $u(x, z) = 1 / c(x, z)$, for a medium with local sound speed $c(x,z)$ is decomposed as $u(x,z) = \bar{u}(z) + \Delta u(x,z)$ into a mean slowness and a differential slowness, respectively.
 The mean slowness is used for this initial propagation step.